 A security assessment looks at more than a dozen components of your IT environment, including DNS risk assessment, firewall capabilities and practices, disaster recovery policies, vulnerability scans, and more.

 The security assessment will also include a phishing exercise, which tests if the security adviser can lure your users to engage with fake malicious emails and provide confidential information.

 Also included in the base price of a security assessment is project management and the creation and presentation of the report from your security adviser’s discoveries.

-If you opt for a Purple Team Hive Assessment, the base fee starts at a minimum of 200 nodes for around $75 each.
-Each additional node after 200 but before 251 is an average of $75 each.
-Node #251 and beyond cost $15 each.
+If you opt for a Purple Team Hive Assessment, the base fee starts at a minimum of 200 users for around $75 each.
+Each additional user after 200 but before 251 is an average of $75 each.
+User #251 and beyond cost $15 each.

-You should consider the per node fee as an estimate when calculating the price of a security assessment, though.
+You should consider the per-user fee as an estimate when calculating the price of a security assessment, though.
 Pricing can fluctuate up or down based on the complexity of your IT environment as well as the following factors.

 2. Additional sites increase the cost of a security assessment.